 - Emoji Unicode 9 support: A long list of new emojis have just made their way to Android via Preview 2.
 Android is changing its course and moving a little far from their generic emoji designs, adding some new people emojis, making them more human-like.
 A few activity emojis have been introduced.
 Also, skin tone variations for several of these have been added.
 App developers could instantly start incorporating this new emojis into their apps.

-Further, there are some API changes have been made, in context to the improvement of features like multi-window, bundled notifications, and a bunch of other things.
+Further, there are some API changes that have been made, in context to the improvement of features like multi-window, bundled notifications, and a bunch of other things.

-The regular method to update to the Preview 2, is by joining the Android Beta Program.
+The regular method to update to Preview 2, is by joining the Android Beta Program.
 If you are an advanced user, you can also update, either by sideloading the OTA zip over the previous preview or by manually flashing the complete system image (click the link below for instructions).

 Once you have updated, do let us know about your experience with this update.